ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_mncnh_portfolio/concept_model.rst

   * - If birth parent received antenatal corticosteroids
     - From intrapartum model
     -
+  * - If birth parent received azithromycin
+    - From intrapartum model
+    -

 .. list-table:: Outputs from Neonatal Decision Tree
   :widths: 3 15 15